fbwarren/leetcode-solutions/1706-where-will-the-ball-fall.md

 ```

 **Time complexity**
-O(m*n) since in the worst case we'd have to check the entire column for all but 1 ball.
+O(m*n) since in the worst case we'd have to check the entire column for all but one ball.

 **Space complexity**
 O(n) where n is the number of balls.